 Step 3: This option will shrink the size of the folder and you can easily try to copy and paste the file or folder again.

 Out of many causes, real-time protection feature of antivirus can also be the culprit behind this issue.
 You can also resolve the issue by disabling the real-time protection or you can also uninstall the antivirus.
-This will certainly solve your irritating problem.
+This will certainly solve your Error Copying File or Folder problem.
 Follow the steps to do so;

 Step 1: First thing to do is to right-click on the anti-virus program icon from the system tray and select "Disable".